Goldman Algebra, Opers and the Swapping Algebra: The swapping bracket

-{\sc FINAL STEP: }{\em If $(X,x,Y,y,Z,z)$ are pairwse distinct, then } Indeed, we have using the cocycle Equation for $F$ \eqref{cocF} for the first equality, symmetries for the second, on the previous step for the last, we get
+{\sc FINAL STEP: }{\em If $(X,x,Y,y,Z,z)$ are pairwise distinct, then } Indeed, using the cocycle Formula \eqref{cocF} for $F$ for the first equality, symmetries for the second, and the previous step for the last equality, we get

-This concludes the proof \end{proof}
+This concludes the proof. \end{proof}